Spain's BBVA to cut 2,935 jobs in Spain, union says

 Spanish banks’ staff have recently been holding protests against plans by five lenders to cut around 18,000 jobs.

-On Monday, Caixabank (CABK.MC), which has bought Bankia to create Spain's biggest domestic lender, and unions decided to prolong their negotiations regarding around 7,600 job cuts.
+On Monday, Caixabank, which has bought Bankia to create Spain’s biggest domestic lender, and unions decided to prolong their negotiations regarding around 7,600 job cuts.
+(Reporting by Jesús Aguado; Editing by Emelia Sithole-Matarise)

 Our Standards: The Thomson Reuters Trust Principles.